ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

-# Synthetic Human Generation for Pose Data Augmentation
+# An Efficient 3D Synthetic Model Generation Pipeline for Human Pose Data Augmentation

 This repository is part of Masters thesis by [Kathan Vyas](vyas.k@northeastern.edu) and was developed at the [Augmented Cognition Lab](https://web.northeastern.edu/ostadabbas/).